North Carolina American Idol contestants take the stage for Hollywood week

 He spent 79 days in the hospital enduring multiple surgeries, dialysis, a feeding tube, and relearning how to walk and talk.
 When he finally did speak, his mom said one of the first things he asked was--"mom can I still sing."

+Ashley posted on Instagram that she's no longer part of the auditions in Hollywood.
+Keeping with her positive outlook, Tankard's post says in part:

+"I wanted to let you guys know that unfortunately, I did not advance to the next round in Hollywood.
+Although it hurt me to my core at first, I know in my heart there's still hope for my future."

-Durham native Ashley Tankard auditioned for the 15th time and, she finally got a yes.
+The Durham native Ashley Tankard auditioned for the 15th time and, she finally got a yes on Sunday, February 26.
 Kate Perry, Lionel Ritchie decided she was good enough to get a golden ticket to Hollywood.
 Tankard said she's been auditioning since 2015.

 After getting her ticket to Hollywood, Ashley's message to fans is to 'never give up.'